-Last year an amazing 209 people volunteered their time to help Shift.ms, putting in as many hours as two extra full-time employees.
+Last year an amazing 277 people volunteered their time to help Shift.ms, putting in the equivalent of an amazing $76,117 in hours (that’s £43,398).
 It really does all add up.
-Our volunteers worked behind the scenes in a variety of roles including keeping our website safe and supportive, creating social media content, representing us at events, fundraising and spreading the word about what we do.
-Without them, we simply wouldn’t exist.
+The Energy⚡️ work behind the scenes in dozens of roles including keeping our website safe and supportive, helping us out on social media, Buddying with newly diagnosed MSers, fundraising and spreading the word about what we do.

 I wanted to be an MS reporter mainly to help support newly diagnosed MSers and share as much information as possible on what they can expect from the condition as well as how to deal with the symptoms.